TiCaLiBrO/Trillidium/README.md

 # 2. Unified Assignment Operator
 In Trillia, the `=` sign is used for assignments of all objects.
-Variables, Arrays, Enums, Dictionaries, Functions, and Threads are all given value using the `=` Assignment Operator.
+Variables, Arrays and Lists, Enums, Dictionaries, Pointers and Reactives, Functions, and Threads are all given value using the `=` Assignment Operator.
+There are no objects in Trillia that can be assigned value without the Assignment Operator.
+And that list of objects is the entire list of all things that can be created in Trillia.

 2.1.
 Variable Assignment